How is Hodgkin disease staged?

 Computed tomography (CT) scan

-Before the test, you may be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye to better outline abnormal areas in the body.
+Before the test, you might be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye to better outline abnormal areas in the body.
 You might need an IV line through which the contrast dye is injected.
 The injection can cause some flushing (a feeling of warmth, especially in the face).
 Some people are allergic to the dye and get hives or a flushed feeling or, rarely, have more serious reactions like trouble breathing and low blood pressure.
 Be sure to tell the doctor if you or your child has any allergies or has ever had a reaction to any contrast material used for x-rays.

 Magnetic resonance imaging (MRI) scan